-- (1) A certificate issued to an approved maintenance organisation shall be valid for twelve months from the date of issue or renewal, unless a shorter period is specified by the Authority or- - (a) where the Authority amends, suspends, revokes or otherwise terminates the certificate; - (b) the approved maintenance organisation surrenders it to the Authority; or - (c) the approved maintenance organisation suspends operations for more than one hundred and eighty continuous days. - (2) An application for renewal of an approved maintenance organisation certificate shall be made, at least sixty days before the certificate expires, in a form prescribed by the Authority. - (3) Where a request for renewal is made after the expiry of an approved maintenance organisation certificate, the applicant shall meet initial application requirements provided for in these Regulations. - (4) Subject to subregulation (1)(a), a certificate issued to an approved maintenance organisation in another contracting State approved under these Regulations, shall be valid for one year from the date of issue or for a shorter period prescribed by the Authority as long as the certificate for the approved maintenance organisation issued by their national authority is still valid.
+- (a) where the Authority amends, suspends, revokes or otherwise terminates the certificate; - (b) the approved maintenance organisation surrenders it to the Authority; or - (c) the approved maintenance organisation suspends operations for more than 180 continuous days. - (2) An application for renewal of an approved maintenance organisation certificate shall be made, at least 60 days before the certificate expires, in a form and manner prescribed by the Authority in the applicable technical guidance material. - (3) Where a request for renewal is made after the expiry of an approved maintenance organisation certificate, the applicant shall meet initial application requirements provided for in these Regulations. - (4) Subject to sub-regulation (1)(a), a certificate issued to an approved maintenance organisation in another contracting State approved under these Regulations, shall be valid for one year from the date of issue or renewal or for a shorter period prescribed by the

-15. Continued validity of approval

-Unless the approved maintenance organisation certificate has been surrendered, superseded, suspended, revoked or expired by virtue of exceeding any expiration date that may be specified in the certificate, the certificate shall remain valid if-

-- (a) the approved maintenance organisation remains in compliance with these Regulations; and - (b) the Authority is granted access to the facilities of the organisation to determine continued compliance with these Regulations.

-16. Surrendering certificate

-A person issued with an approved maintenance organisation certificate shall, on suspension or revocation of the certificate, surrender the certificate to the Authority.

-17. Changes to approved maintenance organisation or certificate

-- (1) An approved maintenance organisation shall notify the Authority of any proposal to carry out any changes in the organisation to enable the Authority to determine compliance with these Regulations and to amend if necessary, the approved maintenance organisation certificate - (2) An approved maintenance organisation shall not effect the following changes without prior approval of the Authority- - (a) the name of the approved maintenance organisation; - (b) the location of the approved maintenance organisation; - (c) additional locations of the approved maintenance organisation; - (d) the accountable manager; - (e) any of the management personnel specified in the maintenance procedure manual of the approved maintenance organisation;
+Authority as long as the certificate for the approved maintenance organisation issued by their national authority is still valid.
+15. Continued validity of approval Unless the approved maintenance organisation certificate has been surrendered, superseded, suspended, revoked or expired by virtue of exceeding any expiration date that may be specified in the certificate, the certificate shall remain valid where- (a) the approved maintenance organisation remains in compliance with these Regulations; and (b) the Authority is granted access to the facilities of the organisation to determine continued compliance with these Regulations.
+16. Surrendering certificate A person issued with an approved maintenance organisation certificate shall, on suspension or revocation of the certificate, surrender the certificate to the Authority 17.
+Changes to approved maintenance organisation or certificate (1) An approved maintenance organisation shall notify the Authority of any proposal to carry out any changes in the organisation to enable the Authority to determine compliance with these Regulations and to amend where necessary, the approved maintenance organization certificate.
+(2) An approved maintenance organisation shall not effect the

-- (f) the facilities, equipment, tools, material, procedures, work scope and certifying staff; and - (g) ratings held by the approved maintenance organisation. - (3) The Authority may prescribe the conditions under which the approved maintenance organisation may operate during the changes unless the Authority determines that the approval should be suspended. - (4) An approved maintenance organisation certificate may be suspended by the Authority if the changes referred to in subregulation (2) have been made by the approved maintenance organisation without notifying the Authority. - (5) An application for the amendment of an existing approved maintenance organisation certificate shall be made in the manner prescribed by the Authority and where applicable, the approved maintenance organisation shall submit the required amendment of the maintenance procedures manual to the Authority for approval.
+- following changes without prior approval by the Authority- - (a) the name of the approved maintenance organisation; - (b) the location of the approved maintenance organisation; - (c) additional locations of the approved maintenance organisation; - (d) the accountable manager; - (e) any of the management personnel specified in the maintenance procedure manual of the approved maintenance organisation; - (f) the facilities, equipment, tools, material, procedures, work scope and certifying staff; and - (g) ratings held by the approved maintenance organization; and - (h) items in the maintenance procedures manual. - (3) The Authority may prescribe the conditions under which the approved maintenance organisation may operate during the changes unless the Authority determines that the approval shall be suspended - (4) An approved maintenance organisation certificate may be suspended by the Authority if the changes referred to in subregulation (2) have been made by the approved maintenance organisation without notifying the Authority. - (5) An application for the amendment of an existing approved maintenance organisation certificate